-Geez it looks like we kind of forgot to share with you the past couple weeks.
+It looks like we forgot to share with you the past couple weeks.
 What kind of friends are we?!
 A whirlwind basically spiraled through my life recently.
 Not in a bad way.
 I just haven’t been able to get it together.
 I have mountains of recipes sitting on my desk, a hard-drive full of unedited photos, and then there was tax time.
-It is too bad as I remember some pretty darn good meals being cooked over at Chez Us.
+It is too bad as I remember some darn good meals being cooked over at Chez Us such as this one for Farro and Roasted Broccolini Salad.

 Remember when we mentioned a few weeks ago that there were going to be some big changes happening within the next month?
 Huge news!
 No …. not that!
 Lenny decided to get a physical as it had been forever and he was having some “guy issues”.
 No; NOT THAT!
 Instead, he has high cholesterol.
 And we are talking about the big bad, not so good, high cholesterol.
 A whopping 275!